The Lessons of New York City's Mayoral Battle

 Trust the Polls.
 Confidence in political polling took a hit with the 2016 victory of Donald Trump.
 Ever since, every underdog campaign has drawn hope from the prospect that, like in 2016, the polls may be wrong for them, too.
 There are a number of methodological issues with how polling is conducted.
 And yet, upon closer examination, polling gets it right in the vast majority of cases.
 Where polling legitimately struggles is for Democrat-vs-Republican presidential polls at the state level.
 That remains an ongoing concern in the polling community.
 But national polling and intra-party primary polling remain highly accurate.
 The 2021 NYC mayoral primaries demonstrated polling’s accuracy yet again.

 Ranked-Choice Voting Works.
-New York City’s use of ranked-choice voting is one of the biggest implementations of it so far in the US.
+New York City’s use of ranked-choice voting is one of the biggest implementations so far in the US.
 Ranked-choice voting (RCV) is where voters can rank a number of candidates, indicating their first, second, third, etc. choices.
 If no candidate gets over 50 percent, it goes to the next round, where the lowest performing candidates are eliminated, and their voters’ second choice votes are transferred to their respective candidates.
 This process is continued, round after round, until one candidate has over 50 percent.
 RCV is a more democratic, more representative, superior way to vote — where you can vote your true preference (say, a long shot you really like), while also voting for your favorite candidates among the top-tier so that you’ll have a say in determining the final outcome.

 But RCV does take a little getting used to, and in NYC, it did not realize its full potential.
 Voters could rank up to five candidates in this election, but 15 percent of ballots were exhausted by the final round — meaning that those voters’ ballots were no longer active, either because they ranked fewer than the five candidates allowable, or because they ranked five, but none of them were Adams or Garcia.
 As a general rule, ranking two of the top three polling candidates ensures that your vote will not be exhausted.
 Additionally, too few influential endorsers announced their RCV endorsements (i.e. who they endorse as their second choice, third choice, etc.) until the very end, when it would hardly reach anyone and when many people had already voted.
 As RCV becomes more widely adopted — as it should — voters will become more familiar with this process.
 Even so, and notwithstanding the NYC Board of Elections’ buffooneries in getting the results out, this election shows that RCV works.